 Medical treatment is not efficient in the treatment or control of this disease.
-It may be prevented by vaccination or by preventing its introduction (See Farmers' Bulletin No. 834, on Hog Cholera).
-Vaccination for hog cholera is most effective on healthy normal pigs.
-Swine affected with worms or other debilitating diseases often suffer heavy loses from hog cholera vaccination.
+It may be prevented by vaccination or by preventing its introduction.1 Vaccination for hog cholera is most effective on healthy normal pigs.
+Swine affected with worms or other debilitating diseases often suffer heavy losses from hog cholera vaccination.
 Many veterinarians prefer to vaccinate some hogs with a mixed infection vaccine at the time of hog cholera vaccination.

 Tuberculosis.
 The avian or fowl type of tuberculosis of hogs is a very mild form of the disease, most of the lesions being located in the glands of the head.
-The absence of bovine or cattle type of tuberculosis in hogs in this State is accounted for by the absence of this disease in cattle except in an occasional herd.
+The absence of bovine or cattle type of tuberculosis in hogs in this State is accounted for by the absence of this cisease in cattle except in an occasional herd.
 Recently, at a local United States inspected packing plant the heads of 33 out of 39 hogs were condemned for human food because of infection with avian tuberculosis.
 In general, the farmer stands such a loss indirectly, if not directly, for no packing plant can afford such losses unless it pays less for live hogs.
-Hogs can be prevented from contracting avian tuberculosis by eliminating all affected chickens from the farm (See Farmers' Bulletin No. 1200, on Tuberculosis of Fowls).
+Hogs can be prevented from contracting avian tuberculosis by eliminating all affected chickens from the farm2.